-Good candidates for a nose job includes men and women who are physically healthy, realistic in their expectations, and looking for improvement in the appearance and/or function of the nose.
+Good candidates for a nose job include men and women who are physically healthy, realistic in their expectations, and looking for improvement in the appearance and/or function of the nose.
 It’s generally recommended that it only be performed on younger patients once the nose has completed its growth, which tends to occur around the age of fourteen for girls and later for boys.

 The procedure is often performed in a surgeon’s office-based facility and can take between one and two hours to complete.
 General anesthesia or a combination of local anesthesia and sedation may be used.
 Incisions may be confined to the inside of the nose, referred to as closed rhinoplasty, or may an involve an additional small incision under the tip of the nose, referred to as open rhinoplasty.

 Once the incisions are made, the skin of the nose is separated from the underlying bone and cartilage.
 The bone and cartilage are then sculpted to the desired shape and the skin is redraped over the new framework and the incision is closed.
 Some discomfort can occur during the first couple of days after surgery and pain medication may be prescribed.
 Antibiotics and other medicines, such as a saline nose spray, may also be prescribed.
 Within six or seven days after surgery, the splint and stitches are usually removed.
 Bruising may also occur and should fade so that you feel comfortable enough in social situations by around the tenth day after surgery.
 Swelling is also common and can take months to fully fade.
 Patients are typically able to return to work within one to two weeks, though strenuous activities should be avoided for two to three weeks.

 The potential complications associated with nose jobs may include adverse anesthesia reactions, incomplete improvement, infection, small burst blood vessels, and the need for additional surgery.